chishtianeesa/chishtianeesa.github.io/_stories/puppet-makers.md

 image-url: /assets/images/potrait.jpg
 ---

-# The puppet makers
+# Once upon a time

-I was born in Kashmir in the winter of 1987, to doctor parents who demonised sugar, fries and all things nice.
+I was born in the valley of Kashmir in the winter of 1987 to physician parents who demonised sugar, fries and all things nice.

-My elder sister and I were terribly curious kids.
-We would dig up mud from our front yard to build elaborate cities inhabited by wriggling worms and uprooted weeds.
-When we couldn’t grasp the concept of non-biodegradability, we buried a plastic box with paper dolls inside and agreed to dig it up 20 years later.
-Of course, the dolls had enough food, water and books for their time underground.
+My sister and I were curious and inventive, always up to something.
+We built elaborate cities from mud, complete with sewer systems and market squares.
+When we learnt about non-biodegradability, we decided to put it to the test.
+We buried paper dolls in  plastic box, meaning to dig it up in 20 years.
+The dolls, of course, had enough food, water and books for their time underground.

-Fascinated by theatre and puppetry, we wrote scripts and made our own puppets.
-Our very first play was about a young woman named Bilkees and her struggle to find a cure for her itchy eyes.
+We wrote scripts and made puppets out of garbage bags, badminton racquets and twigs.
+Our first play was about Bilkees, a young woman attempting to remedy her very, very itchy eyes with a carrot.

-My childhood was magical.
+We had a world of our own, inaccessible to those who did not know the secret language.